A 1991 Oklahoma oil discovery in a hidden meteor crater attracted worldwide attention.

 Both Hamm and Ward were awarded the petroleum industry’s Chief Roughneck Award (Ward in 1999 and Hamm in 2016), given annual since 1955 — until discontinued in 2019 — at the annual IPAA meetings.

 Impact of Harold Hamm

 Many geologists had believed impact craters unlikely locations for petroleum.
 Hamm, who had drilled wells in the Ames area since the early 1960s, thought otherwise.
 Although wells had been drilled nearby, no one had attempted to reach deep into the crater.

 In 1991, a geologist at Continental Resources found something unusual in the site, so the company drilled a deeper than the normal well – about 10,000 feet – and struck oil.
 Initial production from this first well was about 200 barrels a day.
-Cumulative production figures through 2006 show production in the Ames crater area approaching 11 million barrels.

-The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Support this AOGHS.ORG energy education website with a contribution today.
-For membership information, contact firstname.lastname@example.org. © 2019 Bruce A. Wells.
+The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history.
+Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+For more information, contact email@example.com. © 2023 Bruce A. Wells.
+All rights reserved.

 Citation Information –Article Title: “Ames Astrobleme Museum.”
 Authors: B.A.
 Wells and K.L.
 Wells.
 Website Name: American Oil & Gas Historical Society.
 URL: https://aoghs.org/energy-education-resources/ames-astrobleme-oil-museum.
 Last Updated: August 7, 2023.
 Original Published Date: December 1, 2007.